dickymoore/Douglas/README.md

 ## Limitations and open gaps

-- The CLI surface (`douglas` entry point) is not yet wired to the orchestrator; only a `hello` command is exposed in `cli.py`.
+- The CLI currently exposes coarse-grained orchestration commands (`run`, `check`, `init`); advanced scenarios such as running a single step or dry-run modes remain future enhancements.
-- `OpenAIProvider` now integrates with the OpenAI SDK (with graceful fallbacks); pluggable support for additional providers remains future work.
+- `OpenAIProvider` integrates with the OpenAI SDK (with graceful fallbacks), but pluggable support for additional LLM vendors is still on the roadmap.
-- The security pipeline is a stub (`run_security()` only logs a message) and the lint/typecheck modules require `subprocess` imports to function when run standalone.
+- The security pipeline defaults to Bandit and relies on locally installed tooling; expanding first-class integrations for Semgrep, pip-audit, and custom policies is planned.
-- The package entry point in `pyproject.toml` (`douglas = "douglas.cli:app"`) assumes a `douglas/cli.py` module that does not yet exist; adjust before publishing to PyPI.
+- Douglas has not yet been published to PyPI while packaging, release automation, and dependency matrices continue to stabilize.

 Despite these gaps, the core orchestration, cadence handling, journaling, retro/demo generation, and release automation logic are fully implemented and thoroughly unit tested under `tests/`.